 In 1828, Van Houten invented a cocoa pressing method, which ended up giving us cocoa powder, easily soluble and full of flavour.

-This cocoa powder was then exported to France, the UK, and Germany from 1870 onwards.
-Although cocoa was known long before that, cocoa powder was a revolution because it was so easy to dissolve and mix in water or milk.
+This cocoa powder was exported to France, the UK, and Germany from 1870 onwards.
+Although cocoa was known long before that, cocoa powder was a revolution because it was so easy to dissolve and mix in water or milk. 🥛

 7. The Dutch (may) have invented the doughnut

-If there is one mouthwatering invention that countries fight over, it is the doughnut.
-Some say it was invented by the Dutch in the 17th century, but the Dutch version of the doughnut didn’t have a hole in the middle.
+Some say the Dutch invented it in the 17th century, but the Dutch version of the doughnut didn’t have a hole in the middle.

 READ MORE | These are 7 Dutch foods you need to try before you die